un-simp/DreamBerd-annotated/README.md

 ## Lifetimes

 DreamBerd has a built-in garbage collector that will automatically clean up unused variables.
 However, if you want to be extra careful, you can specify a lifetime for a variable, with a variety of units.
+#### seems easy to implement just make sure redefining wont cause issues
 ```java
 const const name<2> = "Luke"! //lasts for two lines
 const const name<20s> = "Luke"! //lasts for 20 seconds
 ```

 By default, a variable will last until the end of the program.
 But you can make it last in between program-runs by specifying a longer lifetime.
+#### just save it to a file. or create another process which holds the data (unhinged method but also wont actually be forever)
 ```java
 const const name<Infinity> = "Luke"! //lasts forever
 ```

 Variable hoisting can be achieved with this neat trick.
 Specify a negative lifetime to make a variable exist before its creation, and disappear after its creation.
+#### would only work in a compiled method
 ```java
 print(name)! //Luke
 const const name<-1> = "Luke"!